Connect with others who understand.

 7 Signs and Symptoms of Psoriasis

-When you hear the word “psoriasis,” you may think of inflamed patches of skin, but psoriasis can cause more than just a rash.
+When you hear the word “psoriasis,” you may think of inflamed patches of skin, but psoriasis can cause more than a rash.
 The condition causes different symptoms depending on several factors, including what type of psoriasis you have.
-It’s also possible to have more than one type of psoriasis or for your psoriasis to change from one type to another.
+It’s also possible to have more than one form or for your psoriasis to change from one type to another.

 Symptoms of psoriasis vary from person to person and can change over time.
-For most people with psoriasis, symptoms may decrease or disappear during periods of remission, only to reappear or worsen with disease flare-ups.
-Luckily, treating psoriasis with topical treatments (applied directly to the skin) or systemic therapies (medications that work throughout the entire body) can effectively help manage many of its symptoms.
+For most people, symptoms may decrease or disappear during periods of remission, only to reappear or worsen with flare-ups.
+Luckily, treating psoriasis with topical treatments (applied directly to the skin) or systemic therapies (medications that work throughout the entire body) can help manage many symptoms.

 Read on to learn about the different types of symptoms you may experience with psoriasis.